• Skip to primary navigation

 And then to top it off, the browser is compatible with all the Chrome extensions.

-Mozilla Firefox, Vivaldi, and Opera are some other great browsers you can use instead of Chrome.
+Mozilla Firefox, Vivaldi, and Opera are some other great browsers you can use instead of Chrome

 Best Alternative Search Engines

-Although there have been a couple different options for private search engines over the past couple years, Startpage has emerged as the top alternative for those looking to replace Google with a solution that values privacy.
+Although there have been a couple of different options for private search engines over the past couple of. years, Startpage has emerged as the top alternative for those looking to replace Google with a solution that values privacy.

 The search engine does not track you or your search history and consequently, does not make money by selling you to advertisers.